Flat Belt Conveyors

 Traditional Belt Conveyors (ie. Friction/Negative Drive)

 When most people think of belt conveyors they think of belt tensioned around drives and being moved by the friction between the belt and drive.
-This is the most common method but requires more maintenance and drive adjustment in heavy applications.
-This is because more weight means not only more strain on the belt, but more slippage and wear.
-Additionally, they take more work to clean in sanitary applications because tension has to be removed in order to clean under the belt.
+This is most often the practical method but should be avoided in heavy or sanitary applications.
+This is because heavy products will strain the belt and cause unnatural slippage, and because tension needs to be released for every cleaning.
 But for most applications the negative drive belt remains the most practical and cost-effective option.

 Positive Drive Conveyors